brandonhudson/PyBuilder/README.md

 Feel free to report any issues or feature requests you may have!

 ####Updates####
+- 02/04/16 - PyBuilder now copies all assets into the build/ directory.
 - 01/13/16 - Moved to command-line argument model rather than utilizing python's input() function.